 The Uber driver pulled up to the 2 main buildings, and he turns around and says, “Where to?”.
 Ummmmmm, dude, you’ve been driving people here all week…was kinda hoping you’d know.
 I hopped out, looked at him, and said, “Wish me luck!”…he chuckled.
 This whopper of an event was 20 million times more massive than I thought it would be, and I was super thankful I flew in the day before the Design Bloggers Tour.

 My first stop before the tour was Consort.
-An in person meeting with co-founders Mat Sanders and Brandon Quattrone…FANGIRLING ALERT!
-The colors and curves of their newest collection was lit.
+An in-person meeting with co-founders Mat Sanders and Brandon Quattrone…FANGIRLING ALERT!
+The colors and curves of their newest collection were lit.
 Also, they are 2 of the sweetest guys you’ll ever meet.
 Oh, and we also decided to make sconces out of my vintage earrings.
 If they ever come to fruition, mark my words, they will be in my master bathroom and hallway and dining room and well, everywhere.

 Ok, so let’s talk trends and home decor eye candy.
 I mean, that’s why you’re here, right?

 Every showroom…and I mean every single showroom…featured texture.
-Bernhardt Furniture was our first stop and the first thing I spied were these nubby poufs.
+Bernhardt Furniture was our first stop and the first thing I spied — these nubby poufs.

 The night before The Design Bloggers Tour, I was laying in my hotel bed and scrolling through Instagram, and there was one photo that stopped me in my tracks.
 A bed…I called it a sweater bed…and it was also by Bernhardt.
 My heart skipped a beat because I knew I was going to see it in person.